godotengine/godot-docs/tutorials/3d/using_decals.rst

 :ref:`Max Clustered Elements<class_ProjectSettings_property_rendering/limits/cluster_builder/max_clustered_elements>`
 in **Project Settings > Rendering > Limits > Cluster Builder**.

-When using the Forward Mobile backend, only 8 decals can be applied on each individual Mesh *resource*.
+When using the Mobile renderer, only 8 decals can be applied on each individual Mesh *resource*.
 If there are more decals affecting a single mesh, not all of them will be rendered on the mesh.